 Their project, ‘Regina’ is based on the theatre performance, Long live Regina! developed in 2016-17 in the framework of the Selftheatre/Borsod /HeartVoices programme.
 Eight Roma women from Szomolya are the cast of the hour-long auto-ethnographic theatre performance, which is based on their own life stories.
 The play deals with issues of motherhood and the struggles Roma women face in raising their children in an apathetic, often hostile society and institutional environment.

-In addition to these performances targeting middle class audiences, the play will be brought to three rather isolated communities - Hevesaranyos, Lucfalva and Nyíregyháza.
-Roma communities in these three localities will appreciate that women from a similar background can create a theatre performance and they will see ’their own life stories’ retold on the stage.
-The performance and the guided discussion will help the audience understand that their ’individual struggles’ are in effect collectively shared, public issues.
-The performances will be complemented by a digital storytelling workshop, in which local women may reflect on their own personal stories in more detail.
+In addition to these performances targeting middle class audiences, the play was brought to three rather isolated communities - Hevesaranyos, Lucfalva and Nyíregyháza.
+Roma communities in these three localities appreciated that women from a similar background can create a theatre performance and they saw ’their own life stories’ retold on the stage.
+The performance and the guided discussion helped the audience understand that their ’individual struggles’ are in effect collectively shared, public issues.
+The performances were complemented by a digital storytelling workshop, in which local women reflected on their own personal stories in more detail.
 These digital stories will be available online and could be used as an additional tool for raising awareness.
-In addition, the local coordinator in each village will be trained to use the digital storytelling methodology, which will also contribute to the expansion of the educational repertoire of these local organisations.
+In addition, the local coordinator in each village was trained to use the digital storytelling methodology, which will also contribute to the expansion of the educational repertoire of these local organisations.

 Thumbnail Photo Credit: Gabriella Csoszó